khushi-411/learnings/computer_systems/01_computer_systems.md

 - These instructions copy the bytes in the string from memory to the register file and from there to the display device, where it is displayed on the screen.

 ### Caches Matter
-- In the real world, data is copied from main memory to disk; this copying is overhead that slows down the real work program.
+- In the real world, data is copied from the main memory to the disk; this copying is overhead and slows down the real work program.
-    - Thus major goal is to run these copy operations as fast as possible.
+    - Thus, the major goal is to run these copy operations as fast as possible.
 - Larger storage devices are slower than smaller storage devices.
 And faster devices are expensive to build.
 - Note that the register files just store only a few hundred bytes of information, while the main memory stores billions of bytes.
 - The processor can read data from the register file almost $100$ times faster than from memory.